 Andrew Lowson - Co-opted Governor

-Esther Hogg - Co-opted Governor
+Esther Hogg - LA Appointed Governor

 During my time at Lainesmead, I have thoroughly enjoyed my role as class teacher, Year Group Leader and Subject Co-Ordinator for E-Safety and now History and Geography.
 I was keen to become Teacher Governor as I wanted to expand my passion of teaching and learning beyond my own classroom to support the wider ethos of the school.
 I look forward to providing my continued support in order for all Lainesmead pupils to strive, achieve and excel to reach their full potential.